 The sabotage of Invincible was real and intentional and it was not the first time MJ was subjected to this kind of treatment.
 Fans in 2002 shouted this out.
 The community was very much aware that the problem was linked to Sony/ATV, not to his master recordings.

-And we do not forget the way Sony played his dirty cards in 2002 when MJ got public against them: here an excerpt of nydailynews.com/2002-07-09:
+And we don’t have to forget the way Sony played his dirty cards in 2002 when MJ got public against them: here an excerpt of nydailynews.com/2002-07-09:

 What is recalling the above?
-To us, it reminds the same defence line the executors of his estate have taken during the IRS trial, in order to show that his “likeness” was worth 2150 dollars!
+To me, it reminds the same defence line his estate have taken during the IRS trial, in order to show that his “likeness” was worth 2150 dollars!

 Stay with us…